andrewni420/LKSR/README.md

 # Concorde TSP solver
-This repository is based on the [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde/DOC/index.html)
+This repository is based on the [Concorde TSP Solver](https://www.math.uwaterloo.ca/tsp/concorde/DOC/index.html), specifically, its implementation of the Chained Lin-Kernighan heuristic for the TSP.